mmannings/coy-ontology/ontology/mapping/logmap-mappings/README.md

 #### Step 2: Create SKOS vocabulary from TIVA-21 classification

 To prepare the TIVA classification for mappings as а starting point we use [Guide to OECD TiVA Indicators, 2021 edition](https://www.oecd-ilibrary.org/science-and-technology/guide-to-oecd-tiva-indicators-2021-edition_58aa22b1-en).
-Similar to the fist step, TIVA classification is created by using **Table A.3.
+Similar to the fist step, TIVA classification schema is created by using **Table A.3.
 Industry coverage** from page 53 of the TIVA guide.
-Created **tiva-21.ttl** file is available in **mapping** folder of this git repository.
+Created **tiva-21.ttl** file of that classification is available in **mapping** folder of this git repository.
-SHACL engine is used to validate generated TIVA graph  against skos shapes by running the following command:
+SHACL engine is here also used to validate generated TIVA graph against skos shapes by running the following command:
 ```
 ./shaclvalidate.sh -datafile tiva-21.ttl -shapesfile skos.shapes.ttl
 ```